ILDAR9/dainfos/README.md

 # List
 1. source code of PGM
-2. source code of ExpandOnce and
+2. source code of ExpandOnce
 3. source code of ExpandWhenStuck
 4. source code of contribution algorithm
 5. Random Graph generator for Erdos-Renyi model